MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-rest-apis-overview.md

 ms.localizationpriority: medium
 ---

-# Lobby API overview
+# Lobby REST API overview

 > [!IMPORTANT]
 > This doc page is currently unlinked.
 It describes service APIs not yet intended to be called by customers.

-This article provides an overview of the PlayFab Lobby API.
+This article provides an overview of the PlayFab Lobby REST API.
 Here, servers mean game server hosts for your title and clients are players.

 ## Lobby creation and management